BioJulia/FASTX.jl/docs/src/files.md

 end
 ```

-Which will work for must underlying IO types.
+Which will work for most underlying IO types.